umbraco/UmbracoDocs/Tutorials/Starter-kit/Lessons/3-Add-Open-Graph/index.md

 ---

 # Add Open Graph

 With a few steps we can add Open Graph to our pages.

 ## Outcome

-Open Graph support will be added to the homepage and blog posts.
-It will be the minimum implementation of Open Graph containing the site's `title`, `type`, `url` and `image`.
+Open Graph support will be added to the Homepage and Blog posts.
+It will be the minimum implementation of Open Graph containing the sitess `title`, `type`, `url` and `image`.

 ## Takeaway

 You will learn:

 * How to create a reusable set of properties (called Document Type compositions)